adnanaziz/EPIJudge/README.md

   - **Test-cases** that cover common corner-case and performance bugs
   - A **framework** for running these tests on your implementation on your machine

 The installation is super-simple - there's no install!
 You just **download the project, point your IDE/editor to it**, and start the code-debug cycle, with instant feedback!

-The best interview preparation is a combination of hands-on practice over a representative set of problems with quality explanations.

-The best way to get this hands-on practice is by developing, running, and debugging programs in the **environment you're most comfortable with**, i.e., your own computer and IDE/editor:
-  1. It's a very fast compile-debug cycle,
-  2. you have complete control and visibility, both into the internal state and the test data,
-  3. you can use the features such as autocomplete, autoformat, linting, definiton lookups, etc., and
-  4. you can choose to use version control, to track your own progress, as well as to pull updates.
+(You can download via as a git project via git clone, or just get the source as a [zip](https://github.com/adnanaziz/EPIJudge/archive/master.zip).)

+Please send us questions and feedback by email; we're adnan.aziz@gmail.com and tsung.hsien.lee@gmail.com

 A big shout-out to <a href="https://github.com/metopa">Viacheslav Kroilov</a>, for applying his exceptional software engineering skills to make EPI Judge a reality.

 # Problem to Program Mapping

+(You may have to scroll to the right to view the Python column.)

 | Problem | C++ | Java | Python  |
 | ------ | ------ | ------ | ------ |